grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 # Export alerting resources

 Export your alerting resources, such as alert rules, contact points, and notification policies for provisioning, automatically importing single folders and single groups.
+Use the [Grafana UI](#export-from-the-grafana-ui) or the [HTTP Alerting API](#http-alerting-api) for exporting these resources.

+## Export from the Grafana UI

 The export options listed below enable you to download resources in YAML, JSON, or Terraform format, facilitating their provisioning through [configuration files][alerting_file_provisioning] or [Terraform][alerting_tf_provisioning].

-## Export from the Grafana UI

 ### Export alert rules